pdfjs-express/pdfjs-express-blazor-sample/README.md

 Navigate to `https://localhost:5001/webviewer`

-## WebViewer APIs
+## PDF.js Express APIs

 See [API documentation](https://pdfjs.express/documentation).

-## Enabling full API
+## Calling APIs

-PDF.js Express Full is a complete browser side PDF SDK, unlocking viewing, parsing and editing of PDF files.
-To enable full API, you can modify constructor in `wwwroot/js/webviewerScripts.js`:
+PDF.js Express is a complete browser side PDF SDK, unlocking viewing, parsing and editing of PDF files.
+You can modify the constructor in `wwwroot/js/webviewerScripts.js`:

 ```diff
 initWebViewer: function () {